DerekLiang/fastai/doc/windows_setup.md

 If don't yet have installed 7-zip, its a good idea to download and install the flexible compression/decompression program (go to http://www.7-zip.org/download.html and download the 64-bit Windows version).
 Open the windows file manager (explorer) and go to the fastai library folder.
 Then right-click the file weights.tgz and choose the context menu command '7-ZIP/Extract here'.
 Then right-click the extracted file weights.tar and choose the same menu item again.
 There will be a new sub-directory 'weights' with the according weight data for the various models.

+### lesson3-rossmann

+Don't just download the datasets from the kaggle website, additional files are required as explained in the notebook itself.

+## Results of testing the notebooks
+### Lesson 1 (3 variants) (Jan 7, 2018)
+* Work after adaption of lean.TTA result processing and adaptations of shell script calls.
+* Long / float tensor format errors are fixed by adding conversion code in model.py class Stepper.

+### Lesson 2 (Jan 8, 2018)
+* The same fixes as for lesson 1 where needed.

+### Lesson 3 (Jan 8, 2018)
+* Does not currently work in my test.
+Columns 'BeforeSchoolHoliday', 'AfterStateHoliday', 'BeforeStateHoliday' are not calculated correctly.

+### Lesson 4 (Jan 8, 2018)
+* I get the following warning: "Warning: no model found for 'en' Only loading the 'en' tokenizer."
+* Script calls are partially adapted to work also for Windows.
+Word count calculation shell commands not yet converted to be portable.
+* Some of the imdb text files can't be opened in default encoding (ISO-8859-1=Latin 1).
+Also utf8 does not work for these files.
+  Added exception handler to nlp.py class ConcatTextDataset, to ignore the non-readable content.
+Warning should be printed in addition.